Visit Zakynthos: the Greek island of turquoise waters, cliffs and authentic villages

 Tip: choose the cooler hours of the morning or late afternoon to make the most of the trails, especially in summer.

-Walking on Zakynthos also allows you to discover its unique flora and fauna.
+Walking in Zakynthos also allows you to discover its unique flora and fauna.
 Many species of plants and birds live here, particularly in the remote north-western areas of the island.

 Zakynthos gastronomy: Mediterranean flavours and local produce

-Zakynthos also has a rich culinary heritage.
-The local cuisine reflects its history, generous nature and Mediterranean influences.
-Each dish tells a story about the island.
+An authentic visit to Zakynthos also means taking the time to discover its culinary wealth.
+Indeed, the local cuisine reflects the island’s history, generous nature and Mediterranean influences.
+Each dish tells a different story about the island.

 Local products in the spotlight

-Zakynthos olive oil, fruity and sweet, is a ubiquitous ingredient in everyday cooking.
+Zakynthos olive oil, fruity and sweet, is omnipresent in everyday cooking.
 Ladotyri cheese, matured in oil, offers a unique full-bodied taste.
-Local honey, wild herbs and garden vegetables also feature in many traditional recipes.
+Local honey, wild herbs and garden vegetables can also be found in many traditional recipes.

 Seasonality also plays an essential role.
 Taverns cook according to the products of the moment, to guarantee freshness and authenticity.